tolbarroso/tolbarroso/README.md

 # Hi there, welcome to my GitHub Profile 👋
-🌱 I’m currently learning Dart to use on Flutter Projects.
+###🌱 I’m currently learning Dart to use on Flutter Projects.
-⚡ I’m looking for more projects on JS, HTML and CSS.
+###⚡ I’m looking for more projects on JS, HTML and CSS.
+###🔭 I'm currently the COO of Healthways Startup and I work with the development of systems and applications for the healthcare area.

 ## Contacts:
 <div>